 More and more, users are interacting with cloud environments and applications their organizations don’t manage.
 With that comes a lack of visibility into cloud activities.

 This problem used to be labeled “shadow IT,” but that’s too narrow of a definition.
 The ownership of apps your users interact with now varies widely — from enterprise apps controlled by your IT department, apps owned by partners and contractors to apps owned by employees.

 Time to work with Shadow IT, not against

-Shadow IT is not new.
+Shadow IT isn’t new.
 Employees have always sidestepped IT to acquire what they need for work.
-But over the past few years, this issue has exploded with the proliferation of software as a service (SaaS) and bring-your-own-device (BYOD) programs.
+But over the past few years, this issue has exploded with the proliferation of SaaS and bring-your-own-device (BYOD) programs.

 Yes, this boosted productivity, but it also turned security requirements inside out.
 “Unapproved” or entities, such as networks and devices, not under IT control might as well be the rule rather than the exception.
 Users are also switching between enterprise apps, apps owned by partner organizations and contractors, as well as apps they use personally, further complicating your cloud environment.

 Rather than fighting against the lack of control, it’s better to work with the changing tide.
 Traditional tools used to secure web and cloud access are no longer adequate, and ultimately, it won’t protect data and keep organizations compliant.
 That’s where SSE comes into play.